ucb-lean-course-sp26/ucb-lean-course-sp26.github.io/_project/final_project.md

 # Final Project Ideas

 You are welcome to do any project you like — the lists below are just suggestions.
-If you are unsure whether a project idea works, you can email Shilun.
+If you are unsure whether a project idea works, you can email any of the course staff.

 ---